External Scholarships – OGS/SSHRC

 Joseph-Armand Bombardier Canada Graduate Scholarship – Master’s

 To support outstanding students who are pursuing advanced research training at the master’s level in the social sciences or humanities.
 Must be a Canadian citizen or permanent resident, graduating with an A- average.
-Value in 2014-2015 is $17,500 for one year.
-Applications are available from the SSHRC website.
-Click on “Funding/Talent Program/Funding Opportunities – for Master’s Students.”
+Value in 2015-2016 is $17,500 for one year.
+Students applying for the 2016-2017 academic year must apply online via the Granting Agencies’ Research Portal at SSHRC website.
+The research portal will open in early September 2016 and close on December 1, 2016.
+When you go onto the SSHRC website, click on “Funding/Talent Program/Funding Opportunities.”
 For details about how to prepare a SSHRC application, go to “Funding/How to Apply/Resource Centre.”
-Students applying for the 2015-2016 academic year must apply online via the Granting Agencies’ Research Portal.
-The research portal will open in early September, 2014 and close December 1, 2014.
+Applicants should ensure that they verify their documents before they upload them to the system.
 Students apply to the institution where they are registered (or intend to register) and expect to hold the award.
 The research portal will permit applicants to select multiple universities where they wish to hold the award.
 Graduate units will review, rank and submit quota applications to be centrally adjudicated at the School of Graduate Studies (SGS) at UofT.
-SGS communicates official results and offers to CGS-M awardees via the Research Portal in April, 2015.
+SGS communicates official results and offers to CGS-M awardees via the Research Portal in April, 2016.
 As CGS-M awards are no longer portable, students must accept and hold the award at the institution making the offer.